 Ointments, creams and liquids

 Almost all ointments and creams go out of date so you need to keep an eye out on these.
 Dressings last longer but the packet should not be unbroken.
-Antiseptic creams, sprays, flushing sachets are well worth having.
+Antiseptic creams, sprays, and flushing sachets are well worth having.
 Options like a 5ml plastic sterile syringe can be bought.
 I would keep a few in the kit but throw them away after use.
-The most frustrating aspect of first aid kits of medicine boxes is the out of date concern.
+The most frustrating aspect of first aid kits or medicine boxes is the out of date concern.

 Someone in the family could be allocated to take responsibility.
 Guess who did this in our family when I was a teenager?

 A box of 200mg ibuprofen (unbranded is cheaper), 500mg paracetamol or 300mg aspirin are basic pain relief medicines.
 Aspirin should not be mixed with ibuprofen or any medicine that causes blood to thin and hence not clot.
 Aspirin also as well as full-strength medicines should not be given to children under 10-12.
 The solution is to keep the instructions and read these if in doubt.
 There’s more to this in my article painkillers for foot conditions.

 You can buy ice packs or make up your own ice compress, but ice is an important part of first aid helping to reduce pain and swelling.
 If you are on the move then a pack activating a chemical reaction to create cold might be best.
 At home, a bag with a sealed lid filled with crushed ice cubes provides a clean method for application.
 The bags (see illustration above) mould around the foot, and limb.

 Second aid focus on prevention as part of primary management.
 This can be used after an injury has been repaired. i.e a blister requires first aid but then heals and requires protection.
 As part of self-help here are some tips.